udaan-iitt/website/src/posts/blog/2021_June/PronounsOP.md

 title: "Pronouns: It’s Time to Relearn and Reform our Basics"
 category: "Op-Ed"
 date: "2021-05-30 12:00:00 +09:00"
-desc: "Most of us are ignorant about the topic of Binary/Non-Binary Pronouns.
-This is not our fault.
-We are all brought up in a society that has a habit of viewing things as black or white.
-Now that we have come to accept the greyscale, it is our responsibility to understand its implications. "
+desc: "Anyone in the society is free to choose their gender identity, and it is our moral obligation to respect that.
+The first step towards respecting and normalizing something is to understand it, and this article aims to bridge that gap of understanding."
 thumbnail: "./images/ed2/pronouns.jpg"
 authors: "Sneha M S"
 starred: "false"